AllieTbo/playbook-piv/_devconfig/15_network.md

 > This may be out of scope since you're really building your PKI {:class="alert"}

+The root CA certificate will need to be requested from the parent CA. This provides the subordinate CA with the certificate that identifies the location of the root CA and establishes trust between the root CA and lower tier subordinate CAs and systems.

 1. On the subordinate CA’s certificate services management console, right click on your subordinate CA in the left pane navigation field, select All Tasks > Install CA Certificate and finally, start the Certificate Service on the subordinate CA.
 2. In the context of Federal PKI, subordinate issuing CA’s per agency, will import the CA Certificate for its parent, or offline issuing CA.